ruthenian8/dff-db-connector/README.md

 # Dialog Flow DB Connector

-[DF DB Connector](https://github.com/deepmipt/dialog_flow_db_connector) is an extension to the [Dialog Flow Framework](https://github.com/deepmipt/dialog_flow_engine), a minimalistic open-source engine for conversational services.
+[DF DB Connector](https://github.com/deepmipt/dialog_flow_db_connector) is an addon for the [Dialog Flow Framework](https://github.com/deepmipt/dialog_flow_engine), a minimalistic open-source engine for conversational services.

 [DF DB Connector](https://github.com/deepmipt/dialog_flow_db_connector) allows you to to save and retrieve user dialogue states (in the form of a `Context` object) using various database backends.